 But when, in 2012, she was presented with the opportunity to create a new sculpture, she approached the Schubert Society with the offer to fulfil Alan Tabelin’s wish posthumously.

-Both the Society and our Association were happy to accept such a generous donation of an original sculpture.
-And we received Gloria Loring’s bronze “The Singer” towards the end of 2013.
-Her idea to create “The Singer” was inspired by the American mezzo-soprano Jamie Barton, after hearing her at the famous BBC Cardiff Singer of the World Competition in June 2013, where Barton won the Song Prize and the Cardiff Singer of the World; she is only the second person in the history of the competition to win both prizes.
-And at the base sits a songbird.
+Both the Society and our Association were happy to accept such a generous donation of an original sculpture, and Gloria Loring’s bronze “The Singer” arrived towards the end of 2013.
+Her idea to create “The Singer” was inspired by the American mezzo-soprano Jamie Barton, after hearing her at the famous BBC Cardiff Singer of the World Competition in June 2013, where she won the Song Prize and the Cardiff Singer of the World; she is only the second person in the history of the competition to win both prizes.

-In the tradition of the Schubert Society and the German YMCA it is envisaged to make use of the trophy in coming years for the encouragement of young artists and the promotion of classical live music performances.
+In the tradition of the Schubert Society and the German YMCA, the trophy has been given out over many years now for the encouragement of young artists and the promotion of classical live music performances.